enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-switch-between-users/sudo.md

 This will list all of the rules in the /etc/sudoers file that apply to your user.
 This gives you a good idea of what you will or will not be allowed to do with sudo as any user.

-`vim /etc/sudoers`

-root  ALL=(ALL) ALL indicates that the user root on all hosts using any user can run all commands.
+U1  ALL=(ALL) ALL indicates that the user U1 on all hosts using any user can run all commands.

-### List Available Commands

 Now switch to user U2